Theodoros Chatzinikolaou

 – Registration and Payment period for Non-Funded Registrations: TBA

 For more information, please check our FAQ section in the SYP webpage: r8syp.ieee.tn/faq.
-If your question is related to funding, please contact us at r8sac@ieee.org and r8yp@ieee.org.
-For any other questions, please contact us through the general email r8syp@ieee.org.
+If your question is related to funding, please contact us at [email protected] and [email protected].
+For any other questions, please contact us through the general email [email protected].

 Career Path through Volunteering